 - Give yourself adequate time to complete the application.

 Before you begin your application, you should set aside additional time to learn about Fred Hutch.
 Browse the Hutch’s faculty page at: http://www.fhcrc.org/en/labs.html to learn more about the investigators who work at the Fred Hutch and the types of research conducted.
-This will allow you to write a more well-informed cover letter.
+This will allow you to submit a more well-imformed application.

-- Submit your letter of recommendation request in writing.
-Give your references a copy of your resume and/or the following information: a) the name of the program to which you are applying and a brief description of what the program entails; b) the name of the sponsoring institution; c) a brief description of how the program fits in with your career goals; and d) a brief description of what you will contribute to the program and how you will benefit from participating. e) The last and possibly most important information to convey is when the letter is due and how it should be submitted.
-You will provide contact information for your recommenders when you complete the High School Research Internship program.
-The Hutch will send your references an email message with further information.
+- Ask for your recommendation in writing or email in addition to in person.
+This helps ensure that it won't fall off their "radar".
+Give your references a copy of your resume and/or the following information: a) the name of the program to which you are applying and a brief description of what the program entails (a link to the website can be helpful); b) the name of the sponsoring institution; c) a brief description of how the program fits in with your goals; and d) a brief description of what you will contribute to the program and how you will benefit from participating. e) The last and possibly most important information to convey is when the recommendation is due and how it should be submitted.
+You will provide contact information for your recommenders when you complete the Summer High School Internship Program application.
+Once you submit your application, our system will automatically send your references an email message with further information, including submission instructions.

 - Send your reference a friendly reminder – preferably one week prior to the application deadline.
 Confirm that they submitted the letter.

 - The last and most important gesture to consider when requesting a recommendation letter is often the most overlooked.
 In short; send your reference(s) a handwritten NOTE OF THANKS!